Become a Writing Advisor

 Time commitment

-Expect to work 2 drop-in hours weekly, plus 10–12 hours on weeks you have conferences.
+Expect to work two drop-in hours per week, plus 10–12 hours on weeks with conferences.
 Extra committee work is optional.

 How to apply